Interactions-Nexus/Nexus-Wiki/tritium++/invoices.md

 `to_name` : For DEBIT and CREDIT transactions, the name of the recipient account.
 Only included if the name can be resolved.

-`amount` : the token amount of the transaction.
+`amount` : The token amount of the transaction.

-`token` : the register address of the token that the transaction relates to.
+`token` : The register address of the token that the transaction relates to.
 Set to 0 for NXS transactions.

 `ticker` : The name of the token that the transaction relates to.